Imagine you’re a Hiring Manager and you've narrowed your search to two applicants:

 Researchers looked at job board ads and found that 82% of the roles listed required or had a strong preference for prior experience.
 However, the research shows that experience only matters in the first few months of the job, when the candidate is just getting started.
 Over time, that prehire experience became less important to the overall output of the employee.

-Peter Cappelli’s Harvard Business Review article points out that companies are failing their existing employees by not doing more promotion from within.
-Instead, companies seem more focused on sourcing the currently employed candidate, while perhaps neglecting solid employees already working under their own brand logo.
+HBR suggests that companies are failing their existing employees by not promoting from within more often.
+Instead, companies seem more focused on finding a new candidate, who comes with their own habits and backgrounds, while perhaps neglecting solid employees already working successfully within their culture, structures, and teams.

-Cappelli suggests if employers promote more from within, they can hire more entry-level workers at a lower cost and groom them to move up the chain.
-He points out that prior to World War II, most jobs were filled in this manner.
+This option can also help an organizations bottom line.
+By opting to promote from within, a company can hire entry-level workers at a lower cost and groom them to move up the chain.
+In fact, prior to World War II, most jobs were filled in this manner.

-Cappelli says that instead of focusing on new technologies and driving down costs, we should focus on making better hires.
-He says we can do that by:
+By shifting the focus away from new technologies and driving down costs, we can focus on making better initial hires and employee development.
+Cappelli says we can do that by:

 - Designing more realistic job requirements.
 Today’s job descriptions are like a Hiring Manager’s fantasy employee.
 How many Hiring Managers and Recruiters have looked at a job ad and realized it’s a fairy tale—no candidate has all the experience listed.